 Secondary members can attend the General Assembly, but only one delegate may be present and they cannot propose motions.
 They can send athletes to World Abilitysport competitions on the same terms as full members.
 Membership fees are fixed and apply to all secondary members.
 Organisations such as a national sport body or impairment specific groups can become secondary members.

-Developing members are entitled to one vote at the General Assembly.
-They can also enter athletes to World Abilitysport competitions and are subject to the same requirements as full and secondary members.
+Developing Members can enter athletes to World Abilitysport competitions and are subject to the same requirements as full and secondary members.

 Whilst being a developing member is not the same as full World Abilitysport membership, the programme is designed to be the first step towards it.